Shiimymy/the-W-invitation/README.md

 ## User Experience

-The website has been design for a seamless, smooth and cute design to respect it's goal.
+The website has been design for a seamless, smooth and cute design to respect its goal.
 It is intuitive and invite the user to participate fully at the wedding.
-The website is responsive so the user is be able to easily access on any device without forgetting accessibility for special users.
+The website is responsive so the user is able to easily access on any device plus it is accessible for blind users.

 ### Project Goals

 The goal of [The W Invitation](https://the-w-invitation-104939a4f065.herokuapp.com/) is to replace paper invitation and for guests to share their event's memories with the bride, the groom and all participants.
-This invites all participants to come to the event and take pictures from their view, share stories or congratulation messages.
-As a wedding can get busy, it can be interesting to share those memories with people who might have missed the moment.
-This would be like a guest's book.
+It invites all participants to come to the event and take pictures from their view, share stories and congratulation messages.
+As a wedding event can get busy, it can be interesting to share those memories with people who might have missed the moment.

 ### Agile MethodologyProject Board